airBogdan/weather/README.md

 ## Hello, and welcome to my small weather app.
+It is deployed on netlify.

+(please note that I wasn't succesful in posting to the weather stations api, even though I purchased the subscription.
+So I created an express server with a mongo db and deployed it to Railway to simulate the same functionality)

 ### I haven't seen any wireframes so I designed it on my own
 (the search bar design is inspired from accuweather)